LeafCoders/rosette/doc/Production.md

 ## Migrate data

-There are some tools that are usefull when migrating data from other sources into Rosette.
-Read about them at [Tools](/src/test/groovy/se/leafcoders/rosette/tool/Tools.md)
+Rosette Manager is a static web application that can be used to import data from other system.
+It's located in `setup/manager`

 ## Running server